ang3lfco/todoapp/README.md

 The project is unfinished, working on some additional details
 * Adapting responsive design.
 * There is a bug that causes a problem when you delete a marked task and it has post tasks to complete.
-I'll publishing as soon as possible.
+I'll publishing it as soon as possible.
 * I'll create another version in a while with more functions and better UI.